The objective of this course is to present methods commonly practiced

 - Gain understanding of a broad range of topics related to power systems particularly with the aid of numerical computing software

-- Learn how power flow analysis is formulated and solved
+- Demonstrate how power flow analysis is formulated and solved

-- Understand symmetrical component modeling and its application in balanced and unbalanced fault analysis
+- Explain symmetrical component modeling and its application in balanced and unbalanced fault analysis

 Prerequisite: EE-40174 Fundamentals of Electric Power or equivalent knowledge and experience.